How to Combine Images Using CSS Sprites: Step-by-Step Guide

 CSS Sprites is what comes for our rescue.
 It is a technique to combine multiple images in a single image.
 Therefore, it reduces the rendering time of a web page.

-To illustrate, consider there are 6 images in your web page.
+To illustrate, consider there are 6 images on your web page.
 This means six times HTTP requests will be sent to the server.
 Whereas if all the images are combined in a single image file, this means only one request is required to be sent to the browser.
 The necessary will be displayed by offsetting the image file.
-This eventually results in fast loading of the page.
+This eventually results in the fast loading of the page.

 How CSS Sprite works?